Sri Lanka Kindergarten & Teaching Volunteers

 The morning session normally finishes at around 10am, you may have the opportunity to help out with afternoon sessions depending on the needs of the project at the time of your stay.
 Alternatively, you can spend the afternoon back at the volunteer villa, preparing lesson plans for the following day, chatting with other volunteers and relaxing by the beach!

+Please note: that the projects do not run during school holidays.
+Please download the trip notes for school holiday dates.
 During this time you will have free time to explore Sri Lanka and the surrounding areas.
 Please also note that Sri Lanka has lots of national holidays dotted throughout the year whereby the projects will also not run.
 Please speak to a travel advisor for more information.

 This project has been set up to connect international volunteers with schools and kindergartens in Sri Lanka.
 The Sri Lankan education system faces a number of challenges at present, including lack of training for teachers, limited funding, a disorganized curriculum and frequent education policy changes.
 All of these factors have contributed to a poor quality of education in the country.